dominiquedevriese/facomp-stlc-coq/README.md

 This Coq proof was constructed by Steven Keuchel <steven.keuchel@ugent.be> and Dominique Devriese <dominique.devriese@cs.kuleuven.be>.

+## Coq version

+These proofs were successfully checked using Coq v8.5pl2.

 ## Structure of Coq proof

 Here is a list of Coq files with a short description of what they contain, in a